captoriginal/deadball-web/docs/overview.md

  | calls `deadball_generator.cli.game` for conversion
 Deadball scorecard HTML/CSV returned to frontend

-Flow: frontend calls `/api/games?date=YYYY-MM-DD` to list games → user clicks Generate → backend fetches boxscore (or uses cached/provided) → converts to Deadball JSON/CSV and fills the PDF template → frontend renders scorecard inline (PDF endpoint available for download).
+Flow: frontend calls `/api/games?date=YYYY-MM-DD` to list games → user clicks Generate → backend fetches boxscore (or uses cached/provided) → converts to Deadball JSON/CSV and fills the PDF template → frontend renders scorecard inline; PDF endpoint is served inline to open in a new tab.

 ---